IT’s Guide to Dealing With Data During a Healthcare Merger

 In the end, you’ll receive a much more thorough and robust analysis of your systems.

-When it comes to interoperability issues during a merger, the ability to ingest data in a common format—like FHIR, for example—is key.
+When it comes to interoperability issues during a merger, the ability to ingest data in a common format — like FHIR, for example — is key.
 A cloud provider can often offer secure (encrypted) repositories for both storing, as well as moving data into new systems post-merger.
-Some cloud providers can also offer Reference Architectures and consulting to help transform the data into a cloud-ready format that is able to be ingested across applications in a standard fashion.
+Some cloud providers can also offer reference architectures and consulting to help transform the data into a cloud-ready format that is able to be ingested across applications in a standard fashion.

 When it comes to evaluating sensitive data, merging healthcare entities can benefit greatly from the guidance of a third party.
-And while a go-between’s objectivity plays an important role in merger, it is a third party’s industry-specific experience that is the crucial determining factor for success.
+And while a go-between’s objectivity plays an important role in a merger, it is a third party’s industry-specific experience that is the crucial determining factor for success.
 Only after years of helping other organizations successfully navigate healthcare’s murky merger waters can a third party amass the battle-hardened experience to ask the “have you thought about this” and “what if that” questions that can help resolve healthcare’s distinct merger complexities.
 And it’s only through asking the right questions that a path can be cleared to put two merging organizations in the trajectory of their true potential.